phac-nml/genomic_address_service/docs/overview.md

 | ------------- | --------- | ------------ | ------------- | -------- | ------------------ | -------------- |
 | 1             | 5         | 2            | 4             | 4        | 3                  | (C,(A,B))      |

 Cluster `5` contains `A,B,C` and has a distance of `4`, which is less than the threshold (`5`), so `A,B,C` will become a flat cluster and we stop traversing this path.
-We don't need to explicitly check left cluster `2` or right cluster `4`, because they are hierarchically clustered within cluster `5`, so if cluster `5` meets the threshold criteria, then left cluster `2` and right cluster `4` will as well (as well as any of their comprising clusters).
+We don't need to explicitly check Left Cluster `2` or Right Cluster `4`, because they are hierarchically clustered within cluster `5`, so if cluster `5` meets the threshold criteria, then Left Cluster `2` and Right Cluster `4` will as well (as well as any of their comprising clusters).

 ![](images/complete-linkage-threshold-5.png)